 Glop.
 It is a cross between slime and playdough.
 This stuff has an interesting texture.
 It feels so cool – literally, cold to the touch.
-Lovely sensory activity for a warm summer afternoon!
+Lovely sensory activity for a warm afternoon!

 AND… it only has 3 common ingredients!

 *Note: According to the FB “storm”, this is a controversial post.
 We don’t make this recipe regularly, for our favorite sensory play recipe, check out our traditional play dough or our edible GF dough.
 This recipe is for kids who do not put things in their mouth.
 It does contain very small amounts of both silica and SAP (Sodium polyacrylate).
 At the amounts we used, with the brands we used, we did not experience skin irritation.
 Avoid inhaling the “diaper guts”, test your skin prior to play and wash your hands afterwards.
 According to the Carnegie Mellon University, and their similar activity, the ingredients used in this experiment are non-toxic.*